• Skip to primary navigation

 Finding Journalists on Instagram

 After you have found 400-500 relevant journalists, you need to make them notice you.
 And yes, you need that kind of volume.
-Every new journalist who follows your is an opportunity.
-The more the merrier.
+Every new journalist who follows you is an opportunity.
+The more, the merrier.

 Make it even more relevant

-Let’s say you want to reach journalists who write about “travel” you can make a search: “journalist + travel” in “New York or “The United States”.
+Let’s say you want to reach journalists who write about “travel”, then you can make a search: “journalist + travel” in “New York or “The United States”.

 Then you will get this list.
 These are people on Twitter who have “journalist” or “PR” and “travel” in their bio, sorted by how influential they are on Twitter.